USS Nepenthe: Deering Yacht at Vizcaya

-Nepenthe was built as a civilian yacht, of a type designated "houseboat" at the time to describe the relative focus on livability in comparison with the usual powerboats, in 1917 by the Mathis Yacht Building Company at Camden, New Jersey with completion in December 1916.
+Nepenthe was built as a civilian yacht, of a type designated "houseboat" at the time to describe the relative focus on livability in comparison with the usual powerboats, in 1917 by the Mathis Yacht Building Company at Camden, New Jersey, with completion in December 1916.
 The yacht was built for industrialist James Deering of Chicago, New York and Miami, Florida and was docked adjacent to his Miami estate Vizcaya.

 Deering owned homes in Chicago, New York and Paris and traveled extensively but he often spent winters in Florida.
 Construction of Vizcaya began in 1912, and Deering officially began his occupancy on Christmas Day 1916, when he arrived aboard Nepenthe.
 The yacht was kept constantly ready for use and equipped with the same china, monogrammed French linens, and fine accessories as the mansion.
-From Christmas 1916 until his death in 1925 Deering typically resided at Vizcaya from the end of November to the middle of April entertaining guest that included Lillian Gish, President Warren Harding, Marion Davies, William Jennings Bryan, Thomas Edison and John Singer Sargent.
+From Christmas 1916 until his death in 1925 Deering typically resided at Vizcaya from the end of November to the middle of April, entertaining guests that included Lillian Gish, President Warren Harding, Marion Davies, William Jennings Bryan, Thomas Edison and John Singer Sargent.
 In April 1917, Sargent was invited to cruise the Florida Keys aboard Nepenthe with James and Charles Deering.
 He joined the cruise "reluctantly", doing some watercolor sketches (including Derelicts, 1917), as he wanted to stay at the mansion for its "mine of sketching."